No script

 I’ll start with this because it’s by far the quickest and cheapest way to travel to Romania.
 Why?

-There are 5 low cost carriers flying on 7 Romanian airports spread all over the country from more than 60 locations in Europe!
+There are more than 5 low-cost carriers flying on 7 Romanian airports spread all over the country from more than 60 locations in Europe!
 And that’s not including the typical major airlines flying on Bucharest Otopeni (the main international airport).
+Austrian Airlines, Turkish Airlines, Wizz Air, British Airways, and Ryanair are just some of the different airlines offering non-stop flights to Romania.

-During the Covid pandemic, some routes were suspended especially long-distance overseas flights that were mostly used by tourists.
-But now traffic seems to be picking up again on all airports around the country.
-The reason for this is because there are almost 3,5 million Romanian expats most of living in Western European cities.
-So lots of Romanians going home or families visiting them means flights to/from Romania (especially with low cost carriers) are always 50-75% full.
-And during major Orthodox holidays they're fully booked - so be sure to book yours in advance
+The reason for this is that there are almost 3,5 million Romanian expats most of them living in Western European cities.
+So lots of Romanians going home or families visiting them means flights to/from Romania (especially with low-cost carriers) are always 50-75% full.
+And during major Orthodox holidays they're fully booked - so be sure to book yours in advance.

 The largest airport in Romania is Bucharest Henri Coanda International (official website) located in Otopeni (20 km North from Bucharest, 140km away from Brasov) where you have the usual selection of international airlines: Lufthansa, British Airways, Air France, KLM, etc.

 The Romanian national airline is Tarom which operates around 30 routes in Europe, Africa and the Middle East and internal flights in the country.
-Last time we've been with them ticket prices were similar with those of major airlines and flight conditions are decent.
+Last time we've been with them ticket prices were similar to those of major airlines and flight conditions were decent.

-The main low cost carriers in Romania are WizzAir, BlueAir and RyanAir who operate a lot of routes from European cities to Romanian airports all over the country.
+The main low-cost carriers in Romania are WizzAir, and RyanAir which operate many routes from European cities to Romanian airports all over the country.
 Some also have internal flights.
 Make sure to check their websites to see which days they fly and how this fits with your plans to visit Romania.

 There are airports in Bucharest, Cluj-Napoca, Timisoara, Sibiu, Iasi, Bacau, Craiova, Suceava and Oradea.
 There are lots of flights from the UK, Spain, Italy, Germany and other major cities in Western Europe.
 On average, flight time is about 2-3h.
 So you're spoiled for choices, especially if you want to visit Transylvania!